-33 Psychological Facts of LAUGHTER – The only 1 medicine to make you mentally and physically fit are listed bellow:-
+33 Psychological Facts about LAUGHTER – The only 1 medicine to make you mentally and physically fit are listed below:-

 3=>Laughing for 15 minutes burns up to 40 calories.

 4=>Laughing is beneficial for your short-term memory and stress levels